space-wizards/website-content/content/post/20_12_02-progress-report-25.md

 Much work went into last minute preparations to get ready for Steam; combined with exams, ~~the devs all playing Factorio~~, and the holidays, this progress report is relatively light.
 But we still have some new treats!

-Of course, you can always download the non-Steam build from [Our downloads page](/about/nightlies).
+Of course, you can always download the non-Steam build from [our downloads page](/about/nightlies).
 Obviously it'll never be as convenient as Steam, but the option is always available.

 ## Progress!